ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 ![](/assets/2024-01-06/commoditization.avif)
 <sub>A photo from Ameerpet, Hyderabad.
 India's unofficial IT training hub.</sub>

-*  Moreover, even at large tech (as opposed to tech-enabled) organizations, the hardest problems are solved by leveraging org-design and concentrating niche talents in a small ring-fenced team that does the most “hard-core” (urgghhh 🤮) engineering to unlock the core differentiators, with a large majority of teams working on enabling and leveraging the core deep tech differentiators, again using commoditized technologies.
+*  Moreover, even at large deep-tech organizations, the hardest problems are solved by leveraging org-design and concentrating niche talents in a small ring-fenced team that does the most “hard-core” (urgghhh 🤮) engineering to unlock the core differentiators, with a large majority of teams working on enabling and leveraging the core deep tech differentiators, again using commoditized technologies.

 * Upon changing jobs or orgs, a breadth IC, unlike a depth IC,has to shed ALL their context and start afresh.
 So the most important skills that they can carry with them are their context acquisition and influencing ability.